-- 1 Do one of the following: - In the taskbar: Right-click Fiery Server Control, and then click Server File Paths. - In Server Manager: On the sidebar, click Server, and then click Server File Paths. - 2 Click the appropriate Choose button, and browse to the new folder. - 3 Restart the Fiery server.
+- 1 Do one of the following: - In the taskbar: Right-click Fiery Server Control, and then click Server File Paths. - In Server Manager: On the sidebar, click Server, and then click Server File Paths. - 2 Click the appropriate Choose button, and browse to the new folder. - 3 Copy the files from the previous file location to the new file location. - 4 Restart the Fiery server.